hariharasudan3/hariharasudan3/README.md

 <h2> About me </h2>

-- 📚I’m currently learning Artificial Intelligence and Machine Learning
+- 🎓 I’ve recently completed my **BSc in Artificial Intelligence and Machine Learning**.
 - 🎯Goal: A passionate frontend developer and wanna to be AI/ML Engineer
 - 🎲Fun fact: Catalyst